The following article gives some practical tips on organizing a production schedule and production planning:

 The more you divide your production into tiny elements, detailed workstations, tens of minute operations, even when you have good intentions to tackle all the problems with your production scheduling software, there is some risk that you and your employees might feel overwhelmed by data provided, stuck in numerous columns, hundreds of orders.
 As a result, things that seemed easy previously now might appear to be complicated or chaotic.

 The company, which prepares microbuses based on the conversion of delivery trucks changing from paper orders to the Prodio system, divided all operations during each stage into detailed elements.
 For example, the works on the new wiring loom had several operations.
 Installation of the fridge, LED panels left and right, neon sign installation, tv-sat cables, etc. What’s important is that two people were in charge of all electrical works for the particular project and did everything in two stages separated by installing new elements.
-From the project’s perspective, it wasn’t necessary if they checked in every 5 minutes with each detail or operation.
+From the project’s perspective, it wasn’t necessary to check in every 5 minutes with each detail or operation.
 The boss needed a precise calculation of the total working time and hours spent on each car conversion to know if it is ready for the following production stage.

 AN EXAMPLE: If you operate in a paint shop, where each element has to be first prepared for painting, then painted for the first time, sanded, painted for the second time, and finally is ready for annealing, if you have only one operation named “Paint shop” it won’t do the trick.
 Tens of orders in different stages of the painting process will mix.
 When you intend to see when, for example, the rim order will be ready, all you will see in the system is that the order is in progress at the “Paint shop.”
 It won’t tell you how advanced the work is or whether the order is stuck somewhere between sanding and second painting operations.